-The Vehicle Stability Assist system helps to stabilize the vehicle during cornering if the vehicle turns more or less than desired.
+The vehicle stability assist (VSA) system helps to stabilize the vehicle during cornering if the vehicle turns more or less than desired.
 It also assists you in maintaining traction while accelerating on loose or slippery road surfaces.
-It does this by regulating the engine's output, and by selectively applying the brakes.
+It does this by regulating the engine's output and by selectively applying the brakes.